lee-b/kobold_assistant/README.md

 - Install as instructed above
-- Make sure `koboldcpp` (preferably), `koboldai` or `text-generation-webui` are running, with a suitable LLM model loaded, and serving a KoboldAI compatible API at `http://localhost:5001/api/v1/generate`.
+- Make sure `koboldcpp` (preferably), `koboldai` or `text-generation-webui` are running, with a suitable LLM model loaded, and serving a KoboldAI compatible API at `http://localhost:5001/api/v1/generate` (see Configuration, below, if you need to change this URL).
 - Run `kobold-assistant serve` after installing.